dr-rosen-rosen/portfolio_website/content/portfolio/cal.md

 weight: 1
 ---

 Chronic and accute stressors take a toll.
 Our social relationships and interactions may provide protective benefit.
+Unobtrusive measures can help generate insights into key drivers of stress and strain in the ICU.
 <!--more-->
 #### What we're doing
-We are currently running an observational study in a large (40 bed) Pediatric Intensive Care Unit.
-The team of PICU fellows and charge nurses...
+We are currently running an observational study in a large (40 bed) Pediatric Intensive Care Unit (PICU).
+Physicians and nurses in the PICU wear sensors to capture movement, communicaiton and physiology.
+We're pairing this with surveys and clinical data to build the most detailed dataset of work interactions in an ICU setting ever.

-We're using these devices:
+*We're using these devices*:
 ![PICU CAL Study devicees](/img/portfolio/PICU_CAL_DEVICES.svg)

-To capture rich data about physiology:
+*To capture rich data about physiology*:
 ![PICU CAL E4 data](/img/portfolio/PICU_CAL_E4.svg)

-physical movement;
+and *physical movement*:
 ![PICU CAL RLTS](/img/portfolio/PICU_CAL_RTLS.png)
-2. Combined with self-report data at mutiple timeppoints throughout a 12-hour shift and administrative data.
-3. to do what?

 > Once complete, we hope to inform better staffing and management systems as well as build tools to help realtime mitigation and manageement strategies.